-The Association of Hungarian National Values and Hungaricums (MNHSZ) has attended Europe's largest open-air festival and presented the original Hungarian Goulash soup.
+The Association of Hungarian National Values and Hungarikums (MNHSZ) has attended Europe's largest open-air festival and presented the original Hungarian Goulash soup.

 The Hungarikum Village of the Sziget festival had a great selection of Hungarian traditional specialties.
 According to Bela Prohászka, Venesz prize winning master chef, the most remarkable specialty of the Hungarikum Village visitors could taste is the original Hungarian goulash soup, which is made in cauldron from Hungarian Grey Cattle with Hungarian vegetables and Hungarian paprika.

 "According to the records, 95% of the visitors are young foreigners, which gives an exceptional opportunity for the MNHSZ to introduce and taste these dishes"- said Bela Prohaszka.